 Why am I making a big deal out of this?
 I don't fully know myself; I just know that patterns are not random jumbles of movements.
 They are supposed to teach you something.
 It's lazy instruction to give a student a pattern and tell them it can be interpreted however they want.

-I'll end by linking to two authors who can explain this concept much better than I can: Giles Hopkins and this guy.
+I'll end by linking to two authors who can explain this concept much better than I can: Giles Hopkins and An Open Letter to Bunkai Researchers.